icon-facebook icon-instagram icon-pinterest icon-soundcloud icon-twitter icon-youtube

 Please note

-A detailed Court of Appeal Civil Proceedings Guide has been prepared for people representing themselves throughout the court process, however it applies equally to professionals.
-It includes what to do at each stage, what forms you need to complete, what documents you need to provide, court fees and costs that apply, and what it means to represent yourself in the Supreme Court of Victoria.
-A downloadable and printable version of this guide at the bottom of the page.
+A detailed Court of Appeal Civil Proceedings Guide has been prepared for court users.
+It includes what to do at each stage, what forms you need to complete, what documents you need to provide, and court fees and costs that apply in the Supreme Court of Victoria.
+A downloadable and printable version of this guide is at the bottom of the page.

-If you are a self-represented litigant and require further guidance please visit our Representing Yourself - Help with Court processes information pages.
+If you are a self-represented litigant and require further guidance please visit our Representing yourself information pages.

 In almost all cases, you need the Court’s permission to have your appeal heard.
 This is called leave to appeal.